JuliaPlots/MakieGallery.jl/docs/src/statsmakie.md

 - smooth (LOESS regression)

 To use these analyses, one can simply write something like `plot(density, x, y)`.
 One can also pass options to the analysis, as in: `plot(density(bandwidth-0.1), x, y)`, or something analogous for other analyses.

+For example, see the initial setup below:

+@example_database("Analysis", 1)

+for which one can plot a kernel density estimation:

+@example_database("Analysis", 2)

+or a histogram:

+@example_database("Analysis", 3)

+One can also count the frequency of a discrete variable:

+@example_database("Analysis", 4)

+Fitting data using LOESS fitting is of course possible:

+@example_database("Analysis", 5)

+and, as seen earlier, fitting it with a line is possible as well.

+@example_database("Analysis", 6)

+## Statistical plot types

+One can use box plots and violin plots with the same interface as `StatsPlots`.

+One can create a box plot

+@example_database("Box plot")

+or a violin plot!

+@example_database("Violin plot")

+and the two can be superimposed:

+@example_database("Violin and box plot")